autometrics-dev/autometrics-go/README.md

 }
 ```

+If you want the generated metrics to contain the function success rate, you
+_must_ name the error return value.
+This is why we recommend to name the error
+value you return for function you want to instrument.

 ### Generate the documentation and instrumentation code

 Once you've done this, the `autometrics` generator takes care of the rest, and you can
-simply call `go generate` with an optional environment variable
+simply call `go generate` with an optional environment variable:

 ```console
 $ AM_PROMETHEUS_URL=http://localhost:9090/ go generate ./...